-People smear themselves with copra oil scented with tiare or ylang-ylang, adorn themselves with wreaths and necklaces of one day flowers, and dress in woven coconut and aouti leaves to dance the tamoure.
+We smear ourselves with copra oil scented with tiare or ylang-ylang, we adorn ourselves with crowns and necklaces of flowers for the day, we dress in woven coconut and aouti leaves to dance the tamouré.

 In the south of the archipelago, Fatu Hiva is the most isolated and humid island.
-You can only be struck by the wild beauty of this island, a veritable rocky bastion with deep, verdant valleys overgrown with banana, lemon and mango trees.
+You can't help but be struck by the wild beauty of this island, a veritable rocky bastion with deep, green valleys overgrown with banana, lemon and mango trees.
 One of the local specialities is the bouquet parfumé (umuhei or kumu hei).
 Depending on the function it is supposed to fulfil (attracting a lover, a future husband, etc.), the vahines use a skilful blend of different flowers, plants and essences and wear it in their hair or as a crown on their head to develop their sensuality and arouse male ardour.
-The idea is not to combine these fragrant plants in just any way, but to create a harmony of scents with some of them, without any one fragrance overpowering the others.
+The idea is not to combine these fragrant plants in any old way, but to create an olfactory harmony with some of them, without any one fragrance overpowering the others.

 The Marquesans on the island of Ua Pou make their "love filters" from lily flowers, pineapple peel, fennel branches and mint leaves.
 They attach it to their hair and the bouquet can last for three days without fading, giving off a sweet, penetrating fragrance.